Dairy: Bail-style sheds

 This type of milking facility was the first development, after open-paddock milking, for many farmers.
 The building was a long, narrow, lean-to shed that was open along one long side.
 The cows were held in a yard at the open side and when they were about to be milked, they were positioned in one of the bails (stalls).
 Usually, the cows were restrained in the bail with a breech chain and a rope to restrain the outer back leg.
 The cow could not move about excessively and the milker could expect not to be kicked or trampled while sitting on a (three-legged) stool and milking into a bucket.
 When each cow was finished, she backed out into the yard again.
-The UK bail, initially developed by Wiltshire dairy farmer Arthur Hosier, was a six standing mobile shed with steps that the cow mounted, so the herdsman didn't have to bend so low.
+The UK bail, initially developed by Wiltshire dairy farmer Arthur Hosier, was a six standing mobile shed with steps that the cow mounted, so the herdsman did not have to bend so low.
 The milking equipment was much as today, a vacuum from a pump, pulsators, a claw-piece with pipes leading to the four shells and liners that stimulate and suck the milk from the teat.
 The milk went into churns, via a cooler.

 As herd sizes increased a door was set into the front of each bail so that when the milking was done for any cow the milker could, after undoing the leg-rope and with a remote link, open the door and allow her to exit to the pasture.
 The door was closed, the next cow walked into the bail and was secured.
 When milking machines were introduced bails were set in pairs so that a cow was being milked in one paired bail while the other could be prepared for milking.
 When one was finished the machine's cups are swapped to the other cow.
 This is the same as for Swingover Milking Parlours as described below except that the cups are loaded on the udder from the side.
 As herd numbers increased it was easier to double-up the cup-sets and milk both cows simultaneously than to increase the number of bails.
 About 50 cows an hour can be milked in a shed with 8 bails by one person.
 Using the same teat cups for successive cows has the danger of transmitting infection, mastitis, from one cow to another.
 Some farmers have devised their own ways to disinfect the clusters between cows.